Articles

 Now, let’s get to the minimum requirements and compare the advantages and disadvantages of using DDA in Google Ads.

-- 3,000 ad interactions in supported networks in the past 30 days
+3,000 ad interactions in supported networks in the past 30 days

-- 300 conversions in the past 30 days
+300 conversions in the past 30 days

 To continue using this model, you have to meet the following minimum conversion threshold for the past 30 days:

-- 2,000 ad interactions
+2,000 ad interactions

-- 200 conversions
+200 conversions

 Pros of the DDA model in Google Ads:

-- Helps you optimize bidding
+Helps you optimize bidding

-- Shows which ads play the most important role in reaching your business goals
+Shows which ads play the most important role in reaching your business goals

 Cons of the DDA model in Google Ads:

-- Don’t get the entire overview of the online user journey
+Don’t get the entire overview of the online user journey

-- Need to maintain the necessary level of conversions and clicks for 30 consecutive days before you can see data in Google Ads
+Need to maintain the necessary level of conversions and clicks for 30 consecutive days before you can see data in Google Ads

-- If your data drops below the required minimum, the attribution model will automatically be switched to Linear
+If your data drops below the required minimum, the attribution model will automatically be switched to Linear

-Data-Driven Attribution with Search Ads 360
+Data-Driven Attribution in Search Ads 360

 Search Ads 360 helps you manage marketing campaigns across multiple engines (Google Ads, Microsoft Advertising, Yahoo!
 Japan Sponsored Products, Baidu, and Yahoo!
 Gemini) due to native integration with the Google Marketing Platform.

-By default, Search Ads 360 uses the last click attribution model, but you can also configure DDA if you meet the minimum click and conversion requirements.
+By default, Search Ads 360 uses the last-click attribution model, but you can also configure DDA if you meet the minimum click and conversion requirements.
 Unlike Google Analytics 360 and Google Ads, Data-Driven Attribution in Search Ads 360 analyzes activities in Floodlight, the conversion tracking system for the Google Marketing Platform.
 The attribution focuses on paid marketing campaigns and shows you how clicks on keywords influence conversions.
 You can also adjust or create a new bid strategy that will automatically optimize bids based on the model’s data.

 The Search Ads 360 service is suitable for websites with a high number of conversions who need to optimize their paid campaigns.